Western theater of the American Revolutionary War: 1782: "The Year of Blood"

 In March 1782, 160 Pennsylvania militiamen under Lieutenant Colonel David Williamson rode into the Ohio Country, hoping to find the Indian warriors who were responsible for ongoing raids against Pennsylvania settlers.
 Enraged by the gruesome murder by Indians of a white woman and her baby, Williamson's men detained about 100 Lenape now known as the "Christian Munsee" at the village of Gnadenhütten.
 The Christian Munsee had returned to Gnadenhütten from Captive Town in order to harvest the crops that they had been forced to leave behind.
 Accusing the Christian Munsee of having aided Indian raiding parties, the Pennsylvanians killed the 100 Christian Indians—mostly women and children—with hammer blows to the head.

 Colonel William Crawford of the Continental Army came out of retirement to lead 480 volunteer militiamen, mostly from Pennsylvania, deep into American Indian territory, with the intention of surprising the Indians.
 The Indians and their British allies from Detroit had learned about the expedition in advance, however, and brought about 440 men to the Sandusky to oppose the Americans.
 After a day of indecisive fighting, the Americans found themselves surrounded and attempted to retreat.
 The retreat turned into a rout, but most of the Americans managed to find their way back to Pennsylvania.
 About 70 Americans were killed; Indian and British losses were minimal.

 During the retreat, Colonel Crawford and an unknown number of his men were captured.
 The Indians executed many of these captives in retaliation for the Gnadenhütten massacre earlier in the year, in which about 100 Indian civilians were murdered by Pennsylvania militiamen.
 Crawford's execution was particularly brutal: he was tortured for at least two hours before being burned at the stake.

 The failure of the Crawford expedition caused alarm along the American frontier, as many Americans feared that the Indians would be emboldened by their victory and launch a new series of raids.
 Even more defeats for the Americans were yet to come, and so for Americans west of the Appalachian Mountains, 1782 became known as the "Bloody Year".
-On July 13, 1782, the Mingo leader Guyasuta led about 100 Indians and several British volunteers into Pennsylvania, destroying Hannastown and killing nine and capturing twelve settlers.
+On July 13, 1782, the Seneca leaders Sayenqueraghta and Guyasuta led about 100 Seneca and several British volunteers into Pennsylvania, destroying the Westmoreland County seat of Hanna's Town, and killing nine and capturing twelve settlers.
 It was the hardest blow dealt by Indians in Western Pennsylvania during the war.